maflcko/b-c-gui-translations-review/reviews/nl.md

         <translation>(wijzig)</translation>

 ERR
-The term "change" in the Bitcoin context refers to the change output in a transaction (geld terug van een transactie), not "wijzig" (which means "modify" or "edit").
-The translation is contextually incorrect.
+The Dutch translation uses the verb "wijzig" (to modify), which is incorrect in the Bitcoin context where "change" refers to the change output of a transaction.
+The correct term is "wisselgeld".

 Correct translation:
 (wisselgeld)